-Certain references suggest limiting the free edge length of gusset plates, including SCBF brace-to-beam connection design examples in the Seismic Design Manual, (AISC, 2006), and other references (Astaneh-Asl et al., 2006; ICC, 2006).
+Certain references have suggested limiting the free edge length of gusset plates, including SCBF brace-to-beam connection design examples in the AISC Seismic Design Manual (AISC, 2006) and other references (Astaneh-Asl et al., 2006; ICC, 2006).
 However, the committee has reviewed the testing cited and has concluded that such edge stiffeners do not offer any advantages in gusset plate behavior.
-There is therefore no limitation on edge dimensions in these provisions.
+There is, therefore, no limitation on edge dimensions in these Provisions.